Suune: Task Management

 Status Placement

-The project status is removed and is only shown in the “Overview” page, so it is not distracting and confuses users from the deliverable stages in the detail page.
+The project status is removed to be only shown in the “Overview” page, avoiding distraction and confusion with the deliverable stages in the detail page.

 What I Learned